 - You have the right to make a complaint at any time to the Information Commissioner's Office (ICO), the UK supervisory authority for data protection issues (www.ico.org.uk).
 We would, however, appreciate the chance to deal with your concerns before you approach the ICO so please contact us first.

-- Epoq Legal Ltd will be authorised and regulated by the Solicitors Regulation Authority from 15 January 2019 (SRA number 645296).
+- Epoq Legal Ltd is authorised and regulated by the Solicitors Regulation Authority (SRA number 645296).

 - Changes to the privacy notice and your duty to inform us of changes